LAST UPDATED ON March 8, 2023

 Dialpad vs. Nextiva

-- Video participants limit is higher in Nextiva (250) than in Dialpad (10)
+• Video participant limit is higher in Nextiva (250) than in Dialpad (10).

-- Dialpad interface and workflows are heavily reliant on AI.
-If you’re not fully into AI, Nextiva would serve you better
+• Dialpad’s interface and workflows rely heavily on AI.
+If you’re not fully into AI, Nextiva is a better fit for you.

-- Dialpad doesn’t have a drag-and-drop call flow builder, unlike Nextiva
+• Unlike Nextiva, Dialpad doesn’t have a drag-and-drop call flow builder.

 8×8

-If you’re barely starting and your business doesn’t need all the bells and whistles of Nextiva VoIP, you can save a few bucks with 8×8.
-Founded in 1987, the Campbell, California-based 8×8 is one of the oldest cloud communication providers still offering great value today.
-It focuses solely on core UCaaS features which makes it a great starting point for most users.
-On top of that, you can get unlimited international calling for up to 48 countries.
+If you’re just starting out and don’t need a comprehensive solution like Nextiva VoIP, you can save a few bucks with 8×8.
+Founded in 1987, the Campbell, California-based 8×8 is one of the oldest cloud communication providers offering excellent value.

 Best 8×8 Features